Seattle Plumbing, Sewer, & Heating

 And that almost always means something’s off.
 Not necessarily a full blockage yet… but not normal either.

-That gurgling is usually the early sign.
-The system trying to move water and air at the same time… and struggling to do it.
+That gurgling is usually the early sign—the system trying to move water and air at the same time… and struggling to do it.

 What Causes Gurgling Drains?